meta-llama/llama-stack/docs/source/concepts/index.md

 - **Remote**: the provider runs as a separate service external to the Llama Stack codebase.
 Llama Stack contains a small amount of adapter code.
 - **Inline**: the provider is fully specified and implemented within the Llama Stack codebase.
 It may be a simple wrapper around an existing library, or a full fledged implementation within Llama Stack.

-Most importantly, Llama Stack always strives to provide at least one fully "local" provider for each API so you can iterate on a fully featured environment locally.
+Most importantly, Llama Stack always strives to provide at least one fully inline provider for each API so you can iterate on a fully featured environment locally.
 ## Resources

 Some of these APIs are associated with a set of **Resources**.
 Here is the mapping of APIs to resources: